allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 them
 to, for example, define different layouts for each mobile platform.

-To make sure the engines are consistent, each feature in MBox is implemented synchronously by the pair of developers (Android and iOS) who consult with each other regularly.
-During the work, they're making sure that they interpret the requirements and cover edge cases in the same way.
+To make sure the engines are consistent, each feature in MBox is implemented synchronously by a pair of developers (Android and iOS) who consult with each other regularly.
+During the work, they make sure that they interpret the requirements and cover edge cases in the same way.
 The new features are ready to merge only after thorough tests on both platforms that check both correctness and consistency.